Neurogenic Bladder

 Overview

-Neurogenic bladder dysfunction is a nervous system that prevents you from having normal bladder control.
+Neurogenic bladder dysfunction is a nervous system that preventing you from having normal bladder control.
 It occurs when damage occurs to the nerves that regulate your bladder frequently as a result of disease or trauma.
 Neurogenic bladder dysfunction is classified into two types.
-One form of neurogenic bladder dysfunction that leaves you with little to no control over your urination is overactive bladder.
+One form of neurogenic bladder dysfunction that leaves you with little to no control over your urination is an overactive bladder.

 Causes